Let's hear impressions from riders about their favorite gear that they've used extensively this winter.

 ●Review:

-It's thinner and lighter than Blank, making it easier to make precise movements.
+It's lighter than the Blank version because it's thinner, making it easier to perform precise movements.

 Boots Review